-I am a Lecturer and Head of the Linguistics Division in the Faculty of Foreign Languages at Hoa Sen University.
-I am also a Researcher in the Computational Linguistics Center at Ho Chi Minh University of Science and an Adjunct Faculty Member in Social Science and Humanities at Fulbright University Vietnam.
+I am a Vice Dean of the Faculty of Foreign Languages at Nguyen Tat Thanh University.
+Prior to my current position, I was the Head of the Division of Linguistics at Hoa Sen University.
 I received my PhD in Linguistics from the University of Massachusetts Amherst and my BA in English and Linguistics from the University of Minnesota.

 Here is my CV.